-Dengue is an increasing health concern for Sri Lanka.
+The World Mosquito Program is working in Sri Lanka, where dengue is an increasing health concern, as well as other mosquito-borne diseases such as Zika and chikungunya.
 The World Health Organization reports that in 2017 dengue cases are more than triple the average for the same period between 2010 and 2016.

-In July 2017, the Eliminate Dengue Program (EDP) established a research partnership with the Sri Lankan Ministry of Health, Nutrition and Indigenous Medicine to examine new, more effective ways to protect communities from dengue.
+In July 2017, the World Mosquito Program (WMP) established a research partnership with the Sri Lankan Ministry of Health, Nutrition and Indigenous Medicine to examine new, more effective ways to protect communities from mosquito-borne diseases.

 Supported by the Australian Government’s innovationXchange, the primary goal of this project is to pilot the implementation of our Wolbachia method in Sri Lanka.
-If successful, it could serve as a model for future large-scale implementation as a low-cost and sustainable method for the prevention of mosquito-borne diseases such as dengue, Zika and chikungunya.
+If successful, it could serve as a model for future large-scale implementation as a low-cost and self-sustaining method for the prevention of mosquito-borne diseases such as Zika, dengue and chikungunya.

-Led from Monash University in Australia, the Eliminate Dengue Program’s Wolbachia method has been trialled successfully in Australia, South East Asia (Indonesia and Vietnam) and Latin America (Colombia and Brazil) over the past six years.
+Led from Monash University in Australia, the World Mosquito Program’s Wolbachia method has been trialled successfully in Australia, South East Asia (Indonesia and Vietnam) and Latin America (Colombia and Brazil) over the past six years.